 It sounds simple enough to access the internet in China, but you might find it more difficult than you first imagined.
 The most common ways to access the internet in China on your phone are as follows:

 - Via Wi-Fi: In many major Chinese cities, you’ll find wi-fi access everywhere.
 As you get further inland, however, this becomes harder and harder to find.
 Relying on Wifi for all your internet access may not be ideal, especially since most wi-fi requires text message verification.
 You’ll need to have either a Chinese SIM card or global roaming from you home carrier in order to accept these text messages and access the free wi-fi.
+Learn more about how to find WiFi in China.

 - Via International Roaming: If you’re traveling to China for a short period of time, you can work with your network carrier at home to arrange international roaming.
 Some carriers already offer free texting and limited international data while traveling, but not all of them.
 You’ll need to check to make sure.
 Rest assured that anything that isn’t covered by your plan will be quite expensive.

 - Via a local SIM card: It’s not difficult for a foreigner to get a Chinese SIM card to access the internet via any unlocked phone.
 You’ll need your passport to register the number but monthly service can be unbelievably cheap.
 In some major airports (Beijing, Shanghai) you’ll find kiosks where you can purchase a SIM card.
-Otherwise, you’ll have to go to a China Telecom, China Unicom or China Mobile store to purchase.
+Otherwise, you’ll have to go to a China Unicom or China Mobile store to purchase.
 This option does take time, however, so it’s not ideal for the average traveler.

 Making sure you can access the internet in China is just the first step in solving this problem, though.
 As I already mentioned above, there’s still a problem using WhatsApp in China since it has been blocked.